-The Medical Training Initiative (MTI) scheme provides one possible entry route for overseas doctors wishing to work in the NHS.
-The scheme enables suitably qualified overseas postgraduate medical specialists to undertake a fixed period of training in the UK, normally within the NHS.
-The MTI scheme was re-launched in January 2009 under the points-based immigration rules and the scheme guidance updated in July 2013.
+The MTI provides one possible entry route for overseas doctors wishing to work in the NHS.
+The scheme allows suitably qualified overseas postgraduate medical specialists to undertake a fixed period of training in the UK, normally within the NHS, before returning back to their own healthcare systems.

 What sort of posts might be suitable for MTI applicants?